Pittsburgh Medical Malpractice Lawyers

 - There was a breach of trust when the healthcare professional deviated from the standard level of care owed to the patient;

-- There is a direct causal relationship between the healthcare professional’s conduct and the patient’s injury; and finally
+- There is a direct causal relationship between the healthcare professional’s conduct and the patient’s injury

 - There was injury to the patient.